 If you do have heat, but you're still cold:

 - Sixty-eight degrees isn't exactly balmy.
-If you're considering getting an electric space heater (this one from Home Depot comes with a remote control) be sure to take the necessary fire safety precautions.
-For example, space heaters should never be kept near anything that could burn, such as furniture and rugs; in bathrooms or kitchens because of the proximity of running water; or on an uneven or raised surface, lest they tip over.
+If you're considering getting an electric space heater (check out our picks for stylish ones that won't harsh your apartment's aesthetics), be sure to take the necessary fire safety precautions.
+For example, space heaters should never be kept near anything that could burn, such as furniture and rugs; set up in bathrooms or kitchens because of the proximity of running water; or placed on an uneven or raised surface, lest they tip over.
 Also, to avoid overloading your electrical outlets, plug space heaters into a dedicated outlet, not a power strip.

 - Space heaters suck up electricity (and bump up your power bills), but there are plenty of creative and affordable ways to stay toasty at home, from insulating the windows with bubble wrap to cooking with a crockpot (the warmth will permeate the room while you're at work).